-It was not the headstone on his grave
+It’s not the headstone on your grave.

-Not the candles lit or prayers they’d said
+Nor candles lit or prayers they’ll say,

-The thing which most engaged their minds
+The thoughts which will engage their minds

-Were thoughts of a more lasting kind.
+Will be of a more lasting kind.

 The flowers on graves soon wilt and die

-And the mourners leave and say goodbye,
+And mourners leave and say goodbye.

-But the gift you’ll leave, when you depart,
+BUT: The gift you’ll leave, when you depart,

-Is your kindness, carved on human hearts.
+Is kindness, carved on human hearts.

 Copyright on all my poems